extrymes/42-Webserv/README.md

 make
 ./webserv <config_file>
 ```
+The configuration file must only contain the server(s) specifications indicated in the subject.
+Take a look at `webserv.conf`.

 ## Contributing
 We welcome contributions from everyone!
 Whether you're fixing bugs, adding new features, improving documentation, or simply sharing your ideas, your input is greatly appreciated.